Óscar Whalley: Club career

-Born in Zaragoza, Aragon, to an English father and a Spanish Mexican mother, Whalley spent his first season as a senior with Real Zaragoza's reserves in the Tercera División.
+Born in Zaragoza, Aragon, to an English father and a Mexican mother, Whalley spent his first season as a senior with Real Zaragoza's reserves in the Tercera División.
 On 31 May 2014, as first choice Leo Franco declared his desire to leave the country and understudy Pablo Alcolea was injured, he played his first match as a professional, starting in a 1–1 home draw against Sporting de Gijón in the Segunda División.

 The following campaign, Whalley appeared in 19 games as Zaragoza came sixth, and a further one on 11 June 2015 as they lost their play-off semi-final first leg 3–0 at home to Girona.
 He was subsequently dropped for Bono for the rest of the tournament, as the team won the tie on away goals and lost the final by the same rule to Las Palmas.

 On 10 July 2015, Whalley was loaned to neighbouring Huesca also in the second tier.
 On 8 August of the following year he signed with La Liga club Sporting Gijón, as third choice behind Iván Cuéllar and Diego Mariño.

 Whalley moved abroad for the first time in his career on 12 June 2018, joining Danish Superliga side Aarhus Gymnastikforening.
-In August 2019, he left for OFI Crete of the Super League Greece.
+In August 2019, he left for OFI Crete F.C. of the Super League Greece.

 Whalley returned to Spain and its second division on 3 September 2020, after agreeing to a two-year contract with newly-promoted club Castellón.
 On 25 July 2021, after suffering relegation, he joined Lugo in the same league.

 On 12 June 2023, Whalley signed for Guadalajara of the Mexican Liga MX.
-He failed to make a league appearance during his spell, playing second-fiddle to Raúl Rangel.
+He initially played second-fiddle to Raúl Rangel, but became a starter during the Clausura 2026 play-offs.

 International career

 Whalley won his only cap for Spain at under-21 level on 12 November 2014, playing the second half of the 4–1 friendly loss to Belgium in Ferrol.
-He stated he would willingly accept a call up to the England national team if asked, as he was eligible through his father, and previously mentioned he preferred to represent them internationally; he was likewise eligible for Mexico through his mother.
+He stated he would willingly accept a call up to the England national team if asked, as he is eligible through his father, and previously mentioned he preferred to represent them internationally; he is likewise eligible for Mexico through his mother.